 What Makes Armenian Banquet Halls Worth It?

 Armenian banquet halls changed the whole wedding industry after setting up shop in Los Angeles.
-Not only did it provide beautiful spaces, but included was an unmatched passion of Armenian hospitality.
+Not only did they provide beautiful spaces, but included was an unmatched passion of Armenian hospitality.

 Going to a normal banquet hall provides guests with a physical space rather than an experience.
 Armenian banquet halls are architecturally better thought out, providing guests with beautiful tapestry and spaces that value interaction with people.